-Along with his sister and their father, Mundilfäri, Máni is one of the gods of time.
-Like his sister, he is described as exceptionally beautiful, with raven-dark hair and silver eyes.
+Along with his sister and their father, Mundilfäri, Máni is one of the gods associated with the keeping of time.
+Like his sister he is described as beautiful, but with dark hair and silver eyes.
 In Voluspa, he is described as serving the Æsir “in order to be able to reckon the year.”

-Máni is attended by two child spirits, a girl Bil, and a boy, Hjuki.
-Bil and Hjuki are depicted as carrying pails of water in tow, and are the figures behind the nursery rhyme “Jack and Jill went up a hill to fetch a pail of water.”
-Bil’s name means to decrease or lessen, pouring out the water, and Hjuki’s name means to increase, filling up his pails with water: the two of them symbolize the waning and waxing of the moon, and it’s connection to bodies of water.
+Máni is said to be attended by two child-spirits, a girl Bil, and a boy, Hjuki.
+Bil and Hjuki are depicted as carrying pails of water, and are the figures behind the nursery rhyme “Jack and Jill went up a hill to fetch a pail of water.”
+Bil’s name means to decrease or lessen, pouring out water, and Hjuki: increase, filling up his pails with water: the two symbolize the waning and waxing of the moon, and its connection to bodies of water.

-Máni is known by different names according to the nine realms of Norse myth, being called “moon” by mankind, “the fiery one” by the gods, “the whirling wheel” in Hel, “the hastener” by the giants,“the shiner” by the dwarfs, and “the counter of years” by the alfar (elves).
+Máni is called by different poetic names according to the nine realms of Norse myth, being called “Moon” by humanity, “the Fiery One” by the gods, “the Whirling Wheel” in Helheim, “the Hastener” by giants,“the Shiner” by dwarfs, and “the Counter of Years” by the alfar.

 As god of the moon, one of Máni‘s chief roles is to help humankind to tell the time and date.
-He is not the moon itself, but rather it’s guide, and is described as steering a celestial chariot in which the heavenly body is placed.
-The phases of the moon are said to be under Máni’s control, and they represent his endless running, dodging, swerving and evading the wolf who chases him.
+He is not the moon itself, but rather it’s guide, and is described as steering a chariot in which the heavenly body is placed.
+The phases of the moon are said to represent his endless running, dodging, swerving and evading the wolf who chases him.
 His moon chariot is drawn by a horse named Hrimfaxi, whose name means “Rime” or “Frost Mane”.